How To Create a Maven Project In Eclipse?

 Browse The Project Maven

-After Click Finish you can see the project will be added to the project explorer section of the eclipse.
+After clicking Finish, you can see that the project will be added to the project explorer section of Eclipse.
 That will be looking something like the below image:

 Project Maven in Project Explorer Section